dekkit/RGB-to-Component-Transcoder/README.md

 This schematic will not upscale a 240p signal.
 Many LCD tvs will not display a 240p picture through Component video in.

-New versions can be found here in the code repository https://github.com/dekkit/RGB-to-Component-Transcoder
+New versions (schematic, pcb files, test results etc) can be found here in the code repository https://github.com/dekkit/RGB-to-Component-Transcoder

 Versions: